CS410Assignments/CourseProject/README.md

 All codes and files are provided in the "/Demo" folder of this repo:

 ### Codes
-A Colab notebook "test.ipynb" is provided for demo.
+A Colab notebook "test.ipynb" is used for demo.
 Please sequentially run the code cells in this notebook.

 ### Files
 - Trained RNN model: current_model.h5